Excel Add Months to Dates (Table of Contents)

 - The second argument of this EDATE function must always be positive.

-- EDATE will return #VALUE! error if the start date is an invalid date.
+- EDATE will return #VALUE!
+Error if the start date is invalid.

 - If the “months” is not an integer, then the truncated integer value is considered.

-- Excel, by default stores, dates as sequential serial numbers.
-This is done so as to make using dates for calculations easier.
-The default start date is 1st January 1900, which has a serial number of 1.
+- Excel, by default, stores dates as sequential serial numbers.
+This is done to make using dates for calculations easier.
+The default start date is 1st January 1900, with a serial number of 1.
 All dates after this have incremental values.
 For example – 1st January 2001 is 36892.

 Recommended Articles